kesettle/project3/README.md

 ![](README_files/figure-gfm/unnamed-chunk-12-1.png)<!-- -->

-A jitter plot is generated to see the spread of shares data in weekdays and weekends.
+A jitter plot is generated to see the spread of shares data in weekdays and weekends for each channel to see if publish data has an effect on the shares.

 Here, we show boxplots for number of words in the article by weekend and number of keywords by weekend.

 ``` r
 ggplot(data=train, aes(x=n_tokens_content)) +